How to Organize NotebookLM Notebooks at Scale (2026)

 NotebookLM has no workflow automation.
 It handles chat and Audio/Video Overview generation, but that's where its capabilities stop.
 Elephas offers AI agents that handle multi-step tasks: automated document processing, research synthesis, content generation pipelines, and email workflows.

 NotebookLM locks you into Google's Gemini models.
-Elephas lets you choose between local AI for privacy or connect your own API keys for ChatGPT, Claude, Gemini, Grok, and Perplexity.
+Elephas lets you choose between local AI for privacy or bring your own key for ChatGPT 5.5, Claude Opus 4.7, Gemini, and others (sensitive details redacted before sending).
 Different tasks can use different models based on what works best for that specific job.

 NotebookLM vs Elephas Comparison Table